mtvbrianking/laravel-ussd/readme.md

 ## Security

-If you find any security related issues, please contact me directly at [mtvbrianking@gmail.com](mailto:mtvbrianking@gmail.com) to report it.
+If you discover any security-related issues, please report them directly to [mtvbrianking@gmail.com](mailto:mtvbrianking@gmail.com)

 ## Contribution

-If you wish to make any changes or improvements to the package, feel free to make a pull request.
+If you would like to contribute to the package by making changes or improvements, feel free to submit a pull request.

-Note: A contribution guide will be added soon.
+Note: _A detailed contribution guide may be added later._

 ## Alternatives

-- [sparors/laravel-ussd](https://github.com/sparors/laravel-ussd) takes a completely different approach on building USSD menus.
+- [sparors/laravel-ussd](https://github.com/sparors/laravel-ussd) offers a different approach to building USSD menus.

 ## License

-The MIT License (MIT).
-Please see [License file](license.txt) for more information.
+This package is licensed under the MIT License.
+For more details, please refer to the [License file](license.txt).